Primus: Enforcing Attention Usage for 3D Medical Image Segmentation: Results and Discussion

-\paragraph{Scaling} Looking beyond overall performance and closer at the performance between the \arch~configurations, it can be observed that the larger architecture scales do not always improve performance with scaling behavior being heavily dataset-dependent.
-We observe positive performance when scaling the architecture on KiTS23 and AMOS22 and mid-sized architectures being best on LiTS and ACDC, a finding consistent with the observed scaling behavior of \citet{isensee2024nnu}.
-Regarding the smaller datasets like SST3, having only 50 total samples (40 train, 10 validation during 5-fold cross-validation), and SBM, having 105 samples the \arch-L performs worst among the proposed configurations, which is not surprising given the minimal amount of labeled samples used to train a $>300$M parameter model.
+\textbf{Model Scaling vs. Small Medical datasets.} Focusing on the performance between \arch~configurations, it can be observed that larger architecture scales do not improve performance consistently, with scaling being heavily dataset-dependent.
+We observe performance increases when scaling our architecture on AMOS22 and LiTS up to our M configuration -- a finding consistent with the observed scaling behavior of \citet{isensee2024nnu} on medical datasets.
+This scaling stalls for the L configuration, which we hypothesize may indicate it is not trained for long enough to reach convergence.
+Regarding very small datasets like SST3, having only 50 total samples (40 train, 10 validation during 5-fold cross-validation), increasing the architecture scale reduces performance.
+This is not surprising when training a $100$M parameter model from scratch, given the severely limited training sample size.